-The Shaw Castlewood collection lends classic splendor to any space with a modern twist.
-This engineered hardwood comes in random plank lengths and 7.5" widths, keeping up with the modern sensibilities of interior design.
+The Shaw Castlewood collection incorporates classic design with a modern twist.
 Micro-beveled edges, a distressed texture, and Shaw's trademark DuraShield® Finish provide the perfect combination of aesthetic beauty and structural stability.
-Castlewood is available in two hardwood species; Hickory is offered in two colors while Oak has the bulk of the options provided in this stunningly beautiful Shaw engineered hardwood flooring collection.
+Castlewood is available in two hardwood species; Hickory and Oak.
+Hickory is offered in two colors while Oak has the bulk of the options provided in this stunningly beautiful Shaw engineered hardwood flooring collection.
 Hickory enthusiasts will love both the Ale and Coat of Arms shades, sporting fairly-light hues that complement any living area with its neutral tones and grain patterns.

 Explore Castlewood's Light Colors

 The Oak species in Shaw's Castlewood flooring collection comes in several colors that range from light to dark.
 Of the Oak hardwood floors the lightest colors, Tapestry and Tower, work well in areas that benefit from off-white accents and subtle tones.
 Tower, the lightest color of the two, perfectly blends its delicate beige hue with heavy strains of white to give a unique and mesmerizing look.
 Tapestry has an enhanced, natural tone of beige.
 Tapestry, just like Tower, incorporates white accents into its grains.
 This floor is great for areas of a home with darker furniture and home décor as well.